mstiam/website/edit.md

     - Provide them with your *GitHub username*
 3. Check your email and accept the group invitation

-If you've already done the steps above, go to the next step.
+If you have already done the steps above, go to the next step.

 ### Make Modifications